Intermittent Fasting ~ What Age Is Best for Man/Woman

 Causes low energy levels

-Fasting for extended periods of time, especially when combined with exercise, can deplete your energy to dangerously low levels, lowering your blood sugar levels and leaving you feeling lightheaded, dizzy, and tired.
+Fasting for extended periods, especially when combined with exercise, can deplete your energy to dangerously low levels, lowering your blood sugar levels and leaving you feeling lightheaded, dizzy, and tired.

 You might also experience headaches and nausea.